 “On the demand of the spiritual authorities, Bruno was removed from Venice to Rome, and confined in the prison of the Inquisition, accused not only of being a heretic, but also a heresiarch, who had written things unseemly concerning religion; the special charge against him being that he had taught the plurality of worlds, a doctrine repugnant to the whole tenor of Scripture and inimical to revealed religion, especially as regards the plan of salvation.
 After an imprisonment of two years he was brought before his judges, declared guilty of the acts alleged, excommunicated, and, on his nobly refusing to recant, was delivered over to the secular authorities to be punished 'as mercifully as possible, and without the shedding of his blood,' the horrible formula for burning a prisoner at the stake.”

 “[Galileo] was summoned before the Holy Inquisition, under an accusation of having taught that the earth moves round the sun, a doctrine 'utterly contrary to the Scriptures.'
 He was ordered to renounce that heresy, on pain of being imprisoned.
 He was directed to desist from teaching and advocating the Copernican theory, and pledge himself that he would neither publish nor defend it for the future.
-Knowing well that Truth has no need of martyrs, be assented to the required recantation, and gave the promise demanded.
+Knowing well that Truth has no need of martyrs, he assented to the required recantation, and gave the promise demanded.
 For sixteen years the Church had rest.

 But in 1632 Galileo ventured on the publication of his work entitled 'The System of the World,' its object being the vindication of the Copernican doctrine.
 He was again summoned before the Inquisition at Rome, accused of having asserted that the earth moves round the sun.
 He was declared to have brought upon himself the penalties of heresy.
 On his knees, with his hand on the Bible, he was compelled to abjure and curse the doctrine of the movement of the earth.
 What a spectacle!
 This venerable man, the most illustrious of his age, forced by the threat of death to deny facts which his judges as well as himself knew to be true!
 He was then committed to prison, treated with remorseless severity during the remaining ten years of his life, and was denied burial in consecrated ground.”

+It was not until 1979 that the Vatican "officially concede[d] that the Earth revolved around the Sun, and not vica-versa"4.
 Although the Church eventually retreated, after many scientists fled and published works from safer shores (i.e., Denmark), this was only the first of a series of battles with the basic facts of science.
 Having seen the science progress, we should examine what it is that made Christians so adamantly oppose free thought!
 Many answers are to be found in the text of the bible.

 “The church says the earth is flat, but I know that it is round, for I have seen the shadow on the moon, and I have more faith in a shadow than in the church.”